 As part of the NHL's Centennial Celebration, renowned Canadian artist Tony Harris will paint original portraits of each of the 100 Greatest NHL Players presented by Molson Canadian, as chosen by a Blue Ribbon panel.
 NHL.com will reveal two portraits each Monday in 2017.

-This week, the portraits of Boston Bruins legend Milt Schmidt and Montreal Canadiens great Henri Richard are being unveiled in the second installment of the series.
+This week, the portraits of centers Milt Schmidt and Henri Richard are being unveiled in the second installment of the series.

 On Jan.
 23, the paintings of Dave Keon of the Toronto Maple Leafs and Ted Lindsay of the Detroit Red Wings were revealed.